rmahfuz/BGD/README.md

 4) gradient = half of the value (obviously that's not right), because I don't know how esle to calculate gradient of a value

+Things I was unsure of:

+1) How to set initial value of local estimate (at t = 0).
+If I set it to 0, the next local estimate is also 0 (my gradient calculation is also not right. that could change things).

+2) How to calculate gradient in update rule for local estimate.
+From what I understand, this will be the gradient of the loss function, which should be different for each agent.
+But right now, the loss function for each agent is the same: euclidean distance.

 Results:
 Values of individual loss function for each data point for each agent (15 agents, each has 5 data points):